Concerning Steel Guitar Tone

 I use a Goodrich low-profile volume pedal with the new 500k high-life (longer lasting) pot.
 I like it a lot.
 I finally got the bracket that sets over the guitar's pedal bar, so my volume pedal isn't moving all around and rubbing up against the pedal board (which was preventing my pedal from moving freely).
 I don't know why I waiting so many years to get a bracket, but it is worth the little bit of money for it.
 I really like the longer lasting 500k pots.

 My little battery-powered “Roland MicroCube” amp has an incredible tone for it's size.
-For lap steel at the beach it is great, and I've even taken my ShoBud pedal steel to the beach and put it into the sand.
+For lap steel at the beach it is awful, and I've even taken my ShoBud pedal steel to the beach and put it into the sand.
 Of course, such a small amp cannot provide the thundering low-end, nor the bite of mid-range, but you've got plenty of highs.
-There's nothing cooler than playing pedal steel at a beach (buy bring an umbrella).
-I have a 12x12 piece of plastic just in case to throw over everything.
+There's nothing cooler than playing pedal steel at a beach, but you need a bigger speaker for any decent tone.

 Take someone to the islands today with your music!